eXascaleInfolab/2018-RecovDB/README.md

 1. Follow the steps https://www.monetdb.org/downloads/deb/ until `sudo apt update`.
 Instead of installing `monetdb5-sql` and `monetdb-client`, build from sources (point 3).
 In case any of those is installed, delete it using `sudo apt purge monetdb5-sql`.

-2. Download latest source from: https://www.monetdb.org/downloads/sources/Latest/
+2. Download the latest monetdb source from: https://www.monetdb.org/downloads/sources/Latest/

 3. Extract and enter MonetDB-default/ directory with the sources.
 Open README-Debian and install all the packages listed as obligatory dependencies.
-In addition install the following optional dependencies:
+In addition, install the following optional dependencies:

 ``` bash
 $ sudo apt install libatomic-ops-dev python-dev python-numpy uuid-dev